Geismar man arrested for second-degree rape

 The victim contacted police from a local hospital and stated the accused man, Jean Walston of Geismar, had met up with her at a friend's house that day.

-The victim said she was at the residence with Walston for about 1 and a half hours before he asked her to walk him to his car.
+The victim said she was at the residence with Walston for about an hour and a half before he asked her to walk him to his car.

 Walston then asked the victim to get into the vehicle, to which she agreed thinking that they were just going to talk.